Mechanicsville, Ottawa

 Mechanicsville is a neighbourhood in Kitchissippi Ward in central Ottawa, Ontario, Canada.
-It is located to the west of downtown and bordered by the Ottawa River to the north, the O-Train Trillium Line to the east, Scott Street to the south, and Parkdale Avenue to the west.
+It is located to the west of downtown and bordered by the Ottawa River to the north, O-Train Line 2 to the east, Scott Street to the south, and Parkdale Avenue to the west.
 East of Mechanicsville is LeBreton Flats, Tunney's Pasture is directly west, and Hintonburg is to the south.
 The total population of the neighbourhood as of the 2011 Census was 2,205.

 History

 Plan of subdivision was prepared and certified by Robert Sparks, P.L.Surveyor in 1872, it being the property of Mrs T.M.
 Blasdel & A.H.Baldwin Esq, and certified as a true copy of plan 35A, 7 June 1976 by the Assistant Examiner of surveys.
 The Village of Mechanicsville being part of Lot 36 Concession A of Nepean.

 The limits were (Burnside) to the north and running down to the Ottawa River at the Sluce cutting; First street on the east (Stonehurst Avenue); Road allowance and the Canada Central Railway to the south (Scott Street); Fifth Street (Parkdale Avenue) to the west.